umn-microsoft-automation/UMN-Common/README.md

 # UMN-Common

+## 1.0.10 - 12/9/2019
+Modifed send-SplunkHEC to retry if the initial invoke-restMethod fails

 ## 1.0.9 - 9/24/2019
 Added an optional JsonDepth parameter to Send-SplunkHEC to specify how data is converted to JSON.